Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 Signs to look for

-When you’re driving your vehicle, see if you’re facing some of the issues mentioned below.
-These issues are signs of a failing torque and can damage your vehicle if it’s not fixed immediately.
+When you’re driving your vehicle, see if you’re have any of the issues mentioned below.
+These issues are signs of a failing torque converter and can damage your vehicle if it’s not fixed immediately.

 How to fix